Education - CUW (ED)

 Prerequisite: minimum score of 01 in 'Upper Division Status'.

-This course provides one of two culminating clinical experiences for students who will receive a teaching license for elementary and middle school.
+This course provides one of two culminating clinical experiences for students pursuing a dual major in education.
+This course specifically prepares candidates pursuing a license in elementary and middle school education.
 Teacher candidates will be mentored in the responsibilities and expectations of a K-9 teacher through observations, reflections, discussions, and professional development meetings.
-Elementary majors will enroll concurrently in ED 4422 and dual majors will enroll in one of the student teaching courses for Early Childhood or Special Education majors.
+Elementary dual major candidates will enroll concurrently in one of the student teaching courses for Early Childhood or Special Education majors.

 Prerequisite: minimum score of 01 in 'Upper Division Status'.